FerretDB/FerretDB/website/docs/quickstart-guide/docker.md

 # Docker

-## Provided images

-We provide three official Docker images:
+To run FerretDB as a Docker container you can choose one of the following images:

 * [Production image](https://ghcr.io/ferretdb/ferretdb) `ghcr.io/ferretdb/ferretdb`.
 * [Development image](https://ghcr.io/ferretdb/ferretdb-dev) `ghcr.io/ferretdb/ferretdb-dev`.
 * [All-in-one image](https://ghcr.io/ferretdb/all-in-one) `ghcr.io/ferretdb/all-in-one`.

+Read further to learn how to use each of these images.

+## All-in-one image

-The last one is provided for quick testing and experiments and is unsuitable for production use cases.
+Use all-in-one image (`ghcr.io/ferretdb/all-in-one`) for quick testing and experiments.
+It is unsuitable for production use cases.

-It is documented in the [FerretDB repository](https://github.com/FerretDB/FerretDB#quickstart).
+Its usage is documented in the [FerretDB repository](https://github.com/FerretDB/FerretDB#quickstart).

-The development images contain the debug build of FerretDB with test coverage instrumentation, race detector, and other changes that make it more suitable for debugging problems.
+## Production image

 In general, the production image should be used since it is faster and smaller.
-The following instructions use it, but the development image could be used in exactly the same way.
+The following instructions describe how to configure and run it:

-## Setup with Docker Compose
+### Setup with Docker Compose

 The following steps describe a quick local setup: